cloudspaceacademy/cloudspace-workshop/docs/terraform-on-aws.md

   ![alt text](assets/images/terraform-on-aws/terraform-validate.jpg)

+5. Plan

-5. Check and confirm the numbers of resources that will be created by using command:
+Create an excution plan to provide the achievement of the desired state.
+It Check and confirm the numbers of resources that will be create.
+Use command:

    ```bash
    terraform plan